McNulty v DPP: Holding of the Supreme Court

 The second relief sought was the prohibition or injunction to stop the upcoming trial and similarly to the above is based on the idea that the ruling of the lower Court was wrong in law.
 As a result of what has already been established because this point was rendered moot in relation to the first relief it has been understood to be identical in this case and therefore the relief is not to be granted.

 This case also importantly investigated the point as to whether or not a member of An Garda Síochána seeking a warrant must appear before the District Court Judge.
 This was queried by McNulty under section 10 of the Criminal Justice Act.
 This was relevant to the case because the District Judge did not state he was fully satisfied by the evidence provided.
 This issue calls into question "the root of our legal culture and the protection of the constitutional rights of the citizen."
 The resolution of this issue is paramount to the case.
 However, this Court felt that they were not the correct authority to deal with this query.

 This case addressed a substantial issue in the decision of a court on the granting of a warrant for searching premises, as it looked at how the decision to grant should be reached.
 This case highlighted whether or not there was necessity to have a member of An Garda Síochána seeking a warrant "present himself before the learned District Judge and answer any questions it occurs to the judge to put to him in order to satisfy himself."
 Whilst this Court did not answer the question, it did highlight the necessity for it to be addressed.

 Hardiman J found that at the root of this case was the admissibility of certain evidence rather than substantive law which was at the root of the C.C. case along with procedural issues in regards to the admission of evidence submitted to the trial judge.
 Hardiman J stated there was no one single answer to this issue but articulated that it is something to be decided with the specific evidence in each case.
 Therefore, the Court dismissed the appeal.

 Further Developments

-In Sweeny v Ireland & Ors the plaintiff, Mr Michael Sweeney, successfully argued that section 9(1)(b) of the Offences Against the State (Amendment) Act 1998 was unconstitutional; this case was distinguished from of McNulty v DPP as Baker J rejected the State's claim that the case "had not been proved in evidence and that the relief sought was more properly a matter for the trial court".
+In Sweeny v Ireland & Ors the plaintiff, Mr Michael Sweeney, successfully argued that section 9(1)(b) of the Offences Against the State (Amendment) Act 1998 was unconstitutional; this case was distinguished from McNulty v DPP as Baker J rejected the State's claim that the case "had not been proved in evidence and that the relief sought was more properly a matter for the trial court".